linleno-jr/Automated-Country-Profile/docs/README.md

  - question 6
  - question 9
  - or the relative size in region in question 3c

- It should also be noted that the user should read over the automated document to make sure it is accurate.

 ## List of countries included ##
 - Afghanistan